BinarCode/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 $value['activation']['active']
 ```

-Well, there is a `input` method defined into the parent class you can use, that facilitate this:
+To avoid this, there is an `input` method defined into the parent class, so you can use:

 ```php
  public function filter(RestifyRequest $request, Relation|Builder $query, $value)